Stability of Weighted Majority Voting under Estimated Weights: Introduction

 \section{Introduction}

-Crowd wisdom or collective decision schemes have been playing a fundamental role helping decision makers make better decisions in many scenarios, e.g., requesting votes for a selection, hiring workers for labeling in crowdsourcing, aggregating classifiers for prediction in ensemble learning, asking for opinions of reliability in online rating systems.
-Decisions are derived based on aggregating the feedback or suggestions from a collection of information sources, the quality of which can be variable, i.e., it can be inaccurate due to lack of expertise, mistakes or malice, e.g., low-quality labeling for machine learning, misleading ratings introduced by sellers to promote their reputation.
+Crowd wisdom has been playing a fundamental role in helping make better decisions in many scenarios, e.g., hiring workers for labeling tasks in crowdsourcing \cite{luo2023incentivizing}, aggregating classifiers for prediction in ensemble learning \cite{kotary2023differentiable}, asking for opinions of reliability in online rating systems \cite{carbo2023promoting,ge2023trustworthiness}, etc. Decisions are derived based on aggregating the information or feedback from a collection of sources, the quality of which can be variable.
+It can be inaccurate due to lack of expertise, mistakes or malice, e.g., low-quality labeling for machine learning, fake ratings introduced by sellers to promote their reputation, etc.

-Among the aggregation mechanisms, \emph{Weighted Majority Voting} has long been a popular one, which has been seeing its use in a variety of domains ranging from voting \cite{nitzan:1982optimal}, crowdsourcing \cite{dawid:1979DGModel}, classification \cite{LITTLESTONE:1994WMAlgorithm} to trust systems \cite{yu2004:WMV_in_trust} and even distributed systems \cite{tong:1991DSystem_vote}.
-In WMV, each source is assigned a weight and a decision is made by comparing the sum of weights of sources supporting each decision option.
-The weight is determined by how trustworthy a source is in suggesting the correct decisions (denoted as \emph{\trustworthiness}), which can be modelled as a probability value.
+Among the aggregation mechanisms, Weighted Majority Voting has long been a popular one.
+Basically, each source supports an option and is assigned a weight.
+WMV chooses the feedback option that is supported by sources with the maximal total weight.
+WMV has been seeing its use in a variety of domains ranging from voting \cite{nitzan:1982optimal}, crowdsourcing \cite{dawid:1979DGModel}, classification \cite{LITTLESTONE:1994WMAlgorithm} to trust systems \cite{yu2004:WMV_in_trust} and even distributed systems \cite{tong:1991DSystem_vote}.
+In different contexts, the weight of a source can mean differently.
+For instance, in determining a collective choice that is widely acceptable to individuals with diverse preference~\cite{sen1977social}, WMV is used for preference aggregation and the weight means the importance of an individual.
+We are more interested in the scenarios where there is a notion of \emph{correctness} (or accuracy) of decisions, and the weight of a source depends on how trustworthy it is in providing the feedback that corresponds to the correct decision, denoted as \emph{\trustworthiness}, which is usually modelled as a probability value.
+The examples include the aggregation of the crowd-sourced labels~\cite{li:2014errorbound_WMV}, the crowd-sensed navigation data~\cite{james2020sybil}, or the outputs of the multiple classifiers~\cite{manino:2019NaiveByes_Multiclass}, etc.